Sports and Conditioning Philosophy

 In the off-season, you can train 2, 3, or 4 days/week – the days don't matter as much as the principles that are applied.
 Once you've embraced the principles, you'll realize that everything falls into place.
 The minutia is no longer important.

-When in doubt, remember this: There are no hidden exercises.
+When in doubt, remember this: get them mobile, get them strong, and get them fast.
+There are no hidden exercises.
 The secret lies in smart and simple programming.

 No comments: